 Submit a single separate signed original of the Payee Data Form (“Payee Data Form”) completed in the exact legal name under which you are proposing to do business with the AOC.
 The Payee Data Form can be found in Attachment 10.
 A completed Payee Data Form is necessary to establish your organization in the AOC’s Accounts Payable system and provide you with a contract document.
 Provide a copy of this letter as a single separate PDF file, entitled “Payee Data Form” on the disks and as the second item in the printed and bound copies of the Proposals provided.
 No copies are necessary.

-A document that fulfills the requirement of Section 3I a. of this RFP
+A document that fulfills the requirement of Section 3.0 part I. of this RFP

-If applicable, a document that fulfills the requirement of Section 3 Ib. of this RFP
+If applicable, a document that fulfills the requirement of Section 3.0 part I. b.. of this RFP

 B. Disks: